-Take our credit risk management courses in Pune to know more about financial management with data driven insights.
+Take our credit risk management courses in Delhi to know more about financial management with data driven insights.

 The above-mentioned diagram makes use of synthetic data to show how a threshold classifier works.
 For further simplification of the explanation, we will be staying away from realistic credit scores or the data what you see shows just the simulated data with a score based on the range of 0 to 100.

 As can be well understood, selecting a threshold needs some tradeoffs.
 Too low and the bank wil l end up giving loans to many people who default; if too high many people who actually do deserve a loan will not get them.

 So, how to determine the right threshold?
 That is subjective.
 One important goal may be to maximize the number of appropriate decisions.
 (Can you tell us what threshold will do that in this example scenario?)